JMiahMan1/NoDotNameDuplicates/README.md

 linkedPlayers:
   Steve: BedrockSteve
-  Alice: .Alice
+  Alice: Super_Alice
 ```

 - `debug`: Enable or disable debug logging
 - `linkedPlayers`: Map a Java player name to its associated Bedrock counterpart.
-These names are case-insensitive.
+These names are case-insensitive and spaces are represented by an underscore (ie. Super Alice => Super_Alice).
 ---

 ## 🧠 How It Works